Inspect network activity in Microsoft Edge DevTools

 - Inspecting the properties of an individual resource, such as the HTTP headers, content, size, and so on.

-If you are looking for ways to improve page load performance, do not start with the Network panel.
+If you are looking for ways to improve page load performance, do not start with the Network tool.
 There are many types of load performance issues that are not related to network activity.
 Start with the Audits panel because it gives you targeted suggestions on how to improve your page.
-See Optimize Website Speed.
+Navigate to Optimize Website Speed.

 Open the Network panel